 As it is, the quick finish offers just enough sweet notes to satisfy those who drink it neat or on the rocks, while the lack of a long, lingering finish means that it blends into cocktails exceptionally well without throwing the balance of a drink off.

-As it is, Dewar's White Label is one of the best selling blended Scotches in the world for a pretty simple reason.
-It is quite good and can be one of the most versatile whiskies in your liquor cabinet.
-If you are looking for just one Scotch to keep in stock, Dewar's would be the perfect choice.
+As it is, Dewar's White Label is one of the best selling blended Scotches in the world for a pretty simple reason: It is quite good and can be one of the most versatile whiskeys in your liquor cabinet.
+If you are looking for just one Scotch to keep in stock, Dewar's would be a perfect choice.

 More Scotch From Dewar's

-- Dewar's 15 Year Old - A little more rare, this scotch is a blend of hand-selected whiskies that is affectionately named "The Monarch" by the brand.
+- Dewar's 15-Year-Old - A little more rare, this scotch is a blend of hand-selected whiskeys that is affectionately named "The Monarch" by the brand.
 40% ABV, $75

-- Dewar's 18 Year Old - Only 18-year-old whiskies - a blend of malt and grain - are allowed inside this bottling, which is finished in oak casks.
+- Dewar's 18-Year-Old - Only 18-year-old whiskeys - a blend of malt and grain - are allowed inside this bottling, which is finished in oak casks.
 40% ABV, $85

-- Dewar's Signature - The pinnacle of the portfolio, Dewar's uses rare Scotch whiskies to produce this delightful whisky.
+- Dewar's Signature - The pinnacle of the portfolio, Dewar's uses rare Scotch whiskeys to produce this delightful whiskey.
 40% ABV, $250

-- Blended Scotch whisky produced from a blend of 40 whiskies.
+- Blended Scotch whiskey produced from a blend of 40 whiskeys.